brian14708/wh-briefings/statements-releases/2021-05/2021-05-14-statement-by-president-joseph-r-biden-jr-on-the-upcoming-white-house-eid-celebration.md

 date: '2021-05-14'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/14/statement-by-president-joseph-r-biden-jr-on-the-upcoming-white-house-eid-celebration/
 published_time: 2021-05-14 13:58:14-04:00
-title: Statement by President Joseph R. Biden, Jr. on the Upcoming White House Eid Celebration
+title: "Statement by President Joseph R. Biden, Jr. on the Upcoming White\_House Eid\_\
+  Celebration"
 ---

 Jill and I are looking forward to the White House’s commemoration of Eid